GoogleCloudPlatform/puppet-google-compute/README.md

     An HealthCheck resource.
 This resource defines a template for how individual virtual machines should be checked for health, via one of the supported protocols.
+* [`gcompute_license`][]:
+    A License resource represents a software license.
+Licenses are used to track software usage in images, persistent disks, snapshots, and virtual
+    machine instances.
 * [`gcompute_network`][]:
     Represents a Network resource.
     Your Cloud Platform Console project can contain multiple networks, and